suborbital/docs/website/docs/e2-core/get-started.md

 # Getting started

-The following guide will help you install the tooling and spin up an Atmo instance on your computer for local development.
+The following guide will help you install the tooling and spin up an E2 Core instance on your computer for local development.

 ## Prerequisites